 Let’s go back to something a little bit easier.

-A log cabin campfire is made a lot like, well, a log cabin.
+A log cabin campfire is made a lot like, well, a cabin, You get the tinder kindling going, then stack wood around it.

 This is an excellent fire for cooking, for two reasons.